t0mizwf26/AnalogsEnhancer/README.md

 In most cases it's somewhere between a square and a circle, with rounded corners.

 An extreme example would be "**Outer Dead Zone - Rescaling Off (8-Way, "Axial Dead Zone")**", that's a square.
-Normally the stick moves within the circle and should not reach those 4 corners.
+Normally, the stick should stay inside the circle, and should not reach those 4 corners.
 (``0,0 ; 0,255 ; 255,255 ; 255,0`` for PS Vita)

 There will be problems if some games require values near those 4 corners in order to work properly.